Chart Color Schemes

 Carnarvon has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Shire of Carnarvon Local Planning Scheme 13 Amendment 6, HyEnergy Green Hydrogen and Ammonia Project.
-Other notable initiatives include Regional And Rural WA Road Network Safety Improvements and WA Regional Digital Connectivity Program (WARDCP).
+The area's performance is significantly influenced by changes in local infrastructure projects and planning initiatives.
+AreaSearch has identified two projects that are likely to impact the area: Shire of Carnarvon Local Planning Scheme 13 Amendment 6, HyEnergy Green Hydrogen and Ammonia Project, Regional And Rural Wa Road Network Safety Improvements, and WA Regional Digital Connectivity Program (WARDCP).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.